-Temperature qualification study is a very detailed sequence of tests and analysis to ensure that the asset is designed and installed in such a way that it is capable of maintaining the desired temperature.
-After these series of test and verification the asset is certified to be qualified for achieving and maintaining the desired levels of temperature and humidity levels.
+Temperature qualification study is a very detailed sequence of tests and analysis including verification of active components such as cooling units, sensors etc. After these series of test and verification the asset is certified to be qualified for achieving and maintaining the desired levels of temperature and humidity levels.
 The various tests covered under the qualification process in general are as under:

 - a.
-Design qualification process to verify the equipment are designed to generate the desired temperature and humidity conditions - b.
-Installation qualification process To verify whether the installation is carried out as per the design and as per the installation procedures recommended by the respective manufacturers of critical equipment. - c.
-Operation qualification process To verify that the operations are carried out as per the recommended procedures of the manufacturers of the critical equipment - d.
-Document verification To verify whether all documents are maintained by the user including SOP, calibration certificates etc. - e.
-Temperature mapping study (and Humidity if required) This test is more or less same as defined in the first part of this article.
+Design qualification process (DQ) to verify the equipment are designed to generate the desired temperature and humidity conditions - b.
+Installation qualification process (IQ) To verify whether the installation is carried out as per the design and as per the installation procedures recommended by the respective manufacturers of critical equipment. - c.
+Operation qualification process (OQ)- To verify that the operations are carried out as per the recommended procedures of the manufacturers of the critical equipment - d.
+Performance Qualification (PQ) to verify the performance of the entire system.
+This includes temperature and humidity mapping study. - e.
+Document verification To verify whether all documents are maintained by the user including SOP, calibration certificates etc.